 Both long term and short term parking and the indoor parking together with drop-off zones are located close to the main terminal.
 Regular airport coach services operate to and from Stockholm, Linköping and Norrköping.
-A rail link (Ostlänken) is planned and will incorporate a station within the airport area.
+A new rail link (Ostlänken) is planned and will incorporate a station within the airport area.

-Stockholm Skavsta provides a unique opportunity for expansion whilst considering the environment.
+Stockholm Skavsta Airport provides a unique opportunity for expansion whilst considering the environment.
 The airport already has land reserves that could accommodate all future development without reaching the environmentally approved ceiling.

 More than 40 companies operate within in our business park, offering great opportunities and expansion possibilities.
 The airport hotel, owned and runned by Connect Hotels, is situated just 100 m from the terminal building.

 The airport is a owned by the Swedish real-estate company, Arlandastad Group, with 90.1 % of the shares and the municipality of Nyköping owns 9.9 % of the shares.

 - 27% of Sweden’s population, 2.4 million, live within Stockholm Skavsta’s catchment area (a 100 km radius).

 - Stockholm Skavsta Airport obtained its first international scheduled route in 1997 when Ryanair established traffic Stockholm Skavsta – London Stansted.

 - Between April 2003 and November 2021, Ryanair had a base at Stockholm Skavsta Airport.
 Ryanair chose the airport as its Scandinavian base and opened up 6 new routes.
 In October 2007, it added 4 based aircraft and over thirty routes.
 In 2019 the airport had over 2.2 million passengers a year.

 - Since 2004, the development of the Wizz Air operation has increased substantially and the airline now operates more than 10 destinations from Stockholm Skavsta Airport, for example to Poland, Hungaria, Serbia, Macedonia and Austria.